Fourier-Mukai partners of K3 surfaces in positive characteristic: Fourier-Mukai transforms and moduli of complexes

 \section{Fourier-Mukai transforms and moduli of complexes}

-In this section, we extend the philosophy of Mukai and Orlov and show that fully faithful FM kernels on $X\times Y$ correspond to certain open immersions of $Y$ into a moduli space of complexes on $X$.
-We start be reviewing the basic results of \cite{L} on moduli of complexes.
+In this section, we extend the philosophy of Mukai and Orlov and show that FM kernels on $X\times Y$ correspond to certain open immersions of $Y$ into a moduli space of complexes on $X$.
+We start by reviewing the basic results of \cite{L} on moduli of complexes.

-Given a proper morphism of finite presentation between schemes $Z\to S$, define a category fibered in groupoids as follows: the objects over an $S$-scheme $T\to S$ are objects $E\in\D(\ms O_{Z_T})$ such that \begin{enumerate} \item for any quasi-compact $T$-scheme $U\to T$ the complex $E_U:=\L p^\ast E$ is bounded, where $p:Z_U\to Z_T$ is the natural map (``$E$ is relatively perfect over $T$''); \item for every geometric point $s\to S$, we have that $\Ext^i(E_s,E_s)=0$ for all $i<0$ (``$E$ is universally gluable''). \end{enumerate}
+Given a proper morphism of finite presentation between schemes $Z\to S$, define a category fibered in groupoids as follows: the objects over an $S$-scheme $T\to S$ are objects $E\in\D(\ms O_{Z_T})$ of the derived category of sheaves of $\mls O_{Z_T}$-modules on $Z_T$ such that \begin{enumerate} \item for any quasi-compact $T$-scheme $U\to T$ the complex $E_U:=\L p^\ast E$ is bounded, where $p:Z_U\to Z_T$ is the natural map (``$E$ is relatively perfect over $T$''); \item for every geometric point $s\to S$, we have that $\Ext^i(E_s,E_s)=0$ for all $i<0$ (``$E$ is universally gluable''). \end{enumerate}

 By \cite[theorem on p.
 2]{L} this category fibered in groupoids is an Artin stack locally of finite presentation over $S$.
 This stack is denoted $\ms D_{Z/S}$ (or just $\ms D_Z$ when $S$ is understood).